digidotcom/xbee-java/examples/io/RemoteADCSample/ReadMe.txt

   The application configures an IO line of the remote XBee device as ADC.
 Then, periodically reads its value and prints it in the output console.

-  NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
+  NOTE: This example uses the generic remote XBee device (RemoteXBeeDevice)
-        can be applied to any other local or remote XBee device class.
+        class, but it can be applied to any other remote XBee device class.

   Files